abcdesktopio/docs/opsdocs/docs/solutions/kubernetes-vdi.md

 ### Multi-cloud and on-premises portability

-Any conformant Kubernetes cluster works: on-premises (Kind, MiniKube, bare metal), or cloud-managed (EKS, AKS, GKE, OVHcloud, DigitalOcean).
+Any conformant Kubernetes cluster works: on-premises (Kind, MiniKube), or cloud-managed (EKS, AKS, GKE, OVHcloud, DigitalOcean).
 The platform follows your infrastructure strategy, not the reverse.

 ---